 NOTE: Most of the High Level Science Products are unavailable while unscheduled maintenance is being performed.
 They will be incrementally restored over the course of this week.
 We apologize for any inconvenience.

 Welcome to the HST Spectroscopic Legacy Archive (HSLA).

-With no future space ultraviolet instruments currently planned, the data from the UV spectrographs aboard the Hubble Space Telescope have a legacy value beyond their initial science goals.
-This release of the Hubble Spectroscopic Legacy Archive (HSLA) provides to the community new combined spectra for COS far-ultraviolet (FUV) data publicly available in the Mikulski Archive is also available in the HSLA.
+With no space ultraviolet instruments currently planned for the near future, the data from the UV spectrographs aboard the Hubble Space Telescope (HST) possess a legacy value beyond their initial science goals.
+Since early 2016, the Hubble Spectroscopic Legacy Archive (HSLA) provides the community with all raw and associated combined spectra for COS far-ultraviolet data publicly available in the Mikulski Archive for Space Telescopes ("MAST").
 These data are packaged into "smart archives" according to target type and scientific themes to facilitate the construction of archival samples for common science uses.

 We invite questions and comments about the database to firstname.lastname@example.org.